-Autism is a lifelong prevalent pervasive neurodevelopmental disorder that currently has no cure.
+Autism is a lifelong pervasive neurodevelopmental disorder that currently has no cure.
 Prescriptions of psychotropic medications in people with autism are mainly directed to treat specific comorbidities in these people [28].
-In our study we evaluated the rates of prescription and compliance of psychotropic medications among a sample of children with autism and assessed the effect of different child characteristic on these rates.
-The prevalence of drug prescription among children with autism in our sample (35.5%) was slightly lower than the reported >40% in other studies [15-17, 23].
-However, this difference can be explained by the relatively young age of the children in our sample and the notable effect of age on drug prescription in children with autism [17].
-The most prevalent prescription in our sample was to atypical antipsychotic drugs followed by stimulants.
+In our study we evaluated the rates of prescription and compliance of psychotropic medications among a sample of children with autism and assessed the effect of different characteristics on these rates.
+The prevalence of prescription of drugs among children with autism in our sample (35.5%) was slightly lower than the reported 40% or more in other studies [15-17, 23].
+However, this difference can be explained by the relatively young age of the children in our sample and the notable effect of age on prescription of drugs in children with autism [17].
+The highest rate ofprescription in our sample was for atypical antipsychotic drugs, followed by stimulants.
 These are also the two most frequently prescribed medications reported in most studies of children with autism (Jobski, 2016 #1546; Park, 2016 #1588}.

-Drug prescription was significantly associated with autism severity in our sample.
-This association is not surprising as families of children with more severe autism are more likely to use health services and seek for treatments that will help them to cope with their symptoms.
-In addition, autism severity is also affected by the number and severity of associated comorbidities in these children [29, 30] of which some have effective treatments that may help reducing the clinical burden from these children (e.g. Melatonin to manage sleep disturbance [31, 32]).
+Prescription of drugs was significantly associated with autism severity in our sample.
+This association is not surprising as families of children with more severe autism are more likely to use health services and seek treatments that will help them to cope with their symptoms.
+In addition, autism severity is also affected by the number and severity of associated comorbidities in these children [29, 30].
+Some of these comorbidities have effective treatments that may help reduce the clinical burden for these children (e.g. Melatonin to manage sleep disturbance [31, 32]).
 The effectiveness of different medications on specific symptoms among children with autism is also reflected in our observation that children with certain comorbidities tend to be prescribed more drugs (See Figure 1A).
-Similar findings were found in a study in North America where >80% of subjects with comorbid bipolar disorder, ADHD, OCD, or anxiety received medications on a regular basis [33].
+Similar findings were found in a study in North America where more than 80% of subjects with comorbid bipolar disorder, ADHD, OCD, or anxiety received medications on a regular basis [33].

-We observed a higher prevalence of drug recommendation among Bedouin children compared to Jewish children.
+We observed a higher prevalence of prescription of drugs among Bedouin children compared to Jewish children.
 However these ethnic differences are likely attributed to the differences in autism severity between these two populations.
-Indeed, when we included both ethnic origin and autism severity in the same logistic regression model that predicts drug prescription in our sample, the effect of child ethnicity completely disappeared (OR =1.02 95%, CI = 0.52-1.98, P = 0.96).
+Indeed, when we included both ethnic origin and autism severity in the same logistic regression model that predicts prescription of drugs in our sample, the effect of child ethnicity completely disappeared (OR =1.02 95%, CI = 0.52-1.98, P = 0.96).
 The differences in autism severity between Jewish and Bedouin children in our sample likely stem from underdiagnoses of children with milder forms of autism in the Bedouin population [34, 35].

-A unique aspect of our study was our ability to monitor the compliance with the prescribed medications in our sample.
-We observed remarkable differences in compliance rate related to the ethnicity, the autism severity, and the associated comorbidities of the children in our sample.
-However, none of these differences were statistically significant at the P<0.05 level due to the relative small size of our sample.
-Thus, studies of larger sample sizes will be needed to determine the effect of these characteristics on compliance to drugs among children with autism.
+A unique aspect of our study was the monitoring of the compliance with the prescribed medications in our sample.
+We observed remarkable differences in compliance rate related to ethnicity, autism severity, and the comorbidities of the children in our sample.
+However, none of these differences were statistically significant at the P<0.05 level due to the relatively small size of our sample.
+Thus, studies with larger sample sizes will be needed to determine the effect of these characteristics on compliance with prescription of drugs among children with autism.